Things heat up, ocean waves mellow out, and faces take on a dewy glow. Everything changes during summer—and your skin care should, too.

 Exfoliate less often

 Exfoliating is always a must—even in summer, since the combo of dead skin, sweat, and sebum may lead to clogged pores and acne.
 But overdoing it can make the freshly exposed layer of skin even more sensitive to the sun’s UV rays.
 “Most people do well with a natural light exfoliation once per week to help remove dead skin and improve the ability of products to absorb,” says Dr. Cates.
-Try Desert Essence Gentle Facial Scrub, which uses jojoba oil and natural exfoliators like almond meal, oats, and walnut shells, plus soothing aloe vera and cucumber.
+Try Desert Essence Gentle Face Scrub, which uses jojoba oil and natural exfoliators like almond meal, oats, and walnut shells, plus soothing aloe vera and cucumber.

 Pair a light moisturizer with SPF